 With dotPeek, you can quickly review the documentation on a symbol right in the code viewer.

-Press Ctrl+Q or choosefrom the main menu.
-Alternatively, you can press Ctrl+Shift+A, start typing the command name in the pop-up, and then choose it there.
+Press Control+Q or choosefrom the main menu .
+Alternatively, you can press Control+Shift+A, start typing the command name in the popup, and then choose it there.

 In the Quick Documentation popup that appears, you can study symbol documentation and follow hyperlinks to view related documentation.